AndreWohnsland/CocktailBerry/docs/addons.md

 1. We just define a very simple function, which prints some text to the console.
 2. Type hints make your life, as well as autocompletion of your IDE easier.
-3. We generate a button with the label "click me" and pass out function.
+3. We generate a button with the label "click me" and pass our function.
 The function will be executed on button click.
 4. Return True if you provide build up logic.
 Otherwise the GUI will inform the user, that the addon does not provide any GUI.

 A more sophisticated example here uses the container object to add some text and a line edit to the GUI.